Home Fire Safety Assessments Privacy Notice

 During a Home Fire Safety Assessment we collect further information relating to the risk of fire in the home and record details of any advice or interventions offered.

-To help us proactively identify households in Greater Manchester who may benefit from a Home Fire Safety Assessment, we collect and analyse demographic and geographical from various sources, including NHS England, Experian and ONS.
-By comparing this data to historic incidents, we identify households who are potentially at heightened risk of fire in the home.
-Where a large number of these households are close together, we promote Home Fire Safety Assessments in that area.
+To help us identify households in Greater Manchester who may benefit the most from a Home Fire Safety Assessment, we collect and analyse demographic and geographical information from various sources, including NHS England, Experian and the Office for National Statistics (ONS).
+By comparing this data to previous fire incidents in Greater Manchester, we identify households who could be at increased risk of fire in the home.
+We visit those households, which are distributed across Greater Manchester, to offer Home Fire Safety Assessments to keep people safe.
+If we visit you to offer you a Home Fire Safety Assessment, it is because our data indicates you may be at increased risk of fire.

 Types of information we process